tejaswinimurthy/review-prediction-ecommerce-platform/review_prediction_exploration.md

 ### Key Insights

 - **Delivery performance is a primary driver of customer satisfaction**.
-  Features related to delivery timing, particularly early delivery relative to expectations—were among the most influential predictors of 5-star reviews.
+  Features related to delivery timing, particularly early delivery relative to expectations were among the most influential predictors of 5-star reviews.

 - **Customer expectations matter as much as speed**.
   Orders delivered earlier than the estimated delivery date showed a higher likelihood of receiving positive reviews, highlighting the importance of expectation management.